-All contributions are published in PoS under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike Licence.
+• All contributions are published in PoS under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike Licence.
 Every author submitting his/her contribution to PoS retains the copyright, and upon submission (s)he applies this license to his/her work.
-See also the detailed description.